Application Process

 Summer Before Senior Year:

-- Take the LSAT.
+- Take the LSAT (June or August).

-- Finalize your personal statement.
+- Work on your personal statement.

 - Create your Credential Assembly Service account (CAS) through LSAC.